Sorry, this program is not available for local students.

 Geospatial science is a highly practical discipline and this underpins the learning environment in the program.

-The program has strong links across our industry, with many opportunities for you to participate in industry-related teaching and learning activities, such as field and project work.
+The program has strong links across industry with many opportunities for you to participate in industry-related teaching and learning activities such as field and project work.

-The program enjoys an excellent academic and vocational reputation and is widely recognised by industry employers as producing graduates who are knowledgeable, motivated, adaptable, and industry-ready.
+The program enjoys an excellent reputation and is widely recognised by industry employers as producing graduates who are well informed, motivated, adaptable and industry-ready.